pak3nuh/java-lang-compiler-extensions/delegates/README.md

 }
 ```

-Users only need to implement the generated code.
+Users only need to implement the generated interfaces.
 ```java
 class Person implements NamedDelegate, GreeterDelegate {
     @Override